AnthonyBloomer/daftlistings/README.rst

 daftlistings
 ============

 A library that enables programmatic interaction with daft.ie.
-Tested on Python 2.7 and Python 3.5.2
+The library can retrieve properties by location, sale type, price and property type.
+This library has been tested on Python 2.7 and Python 3.5.2

 Install
 -------

+daftlistings is available on the Python Package Index (PyPI) at https://pypi.python.org/pypi/daftlistings

+You can install daftlistings using pip.

 ::

     pip install daftlistings

 Developing Locally
 ------------------